-The Isle of Wight Trading Standards Service works to ensure a fair trading environment both for consumers and businesses.
-Some complaints that we receive are investigated in accordance with our Enforcement Policy.
+We work to ensure a fair trading environment for both consumers and businesses.
+Some complaints we receive are investigated in accordance with our Enforcement Policy (PDF, 292KB).

 The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 provide consumers with a 14 day cooling-off period for:

 - distance contracts.
 For example, those made via the internet

 - off-premises contracts.
 For example, those made in your home.

 They also require certain information to be given to you, not only for off-premises and distance contracts but also where you make an agreement on a trader's business premises.
 Traders cannot make hidden charges.
 Additional charges can only be made with your express agreement.